Stead Street pump station replacement

 There will be some disruptions to the movement of traffic, cyclists and pedestrians while the work is underway.
 We will be implementing temporary traffic management plans to mitigate the increase in heavy transport vehicles and construction machinery, resulting in increased travel times between Otatara and the City.
 Temporary road, footpath and cycle track closures and detours will also be necessary.

-- Protection for our homes, communities, and critical infrastructure
+- Increased protection for our homes, communities, and critical infrastructure

 - Greatly enhanced fish passage

-- Design for a new station to house the pumps underway
+- Design for a new station to house the pumps completed